asyncPranav/Obsidian/Java notes/17 - Packages.md

 ✔ **Static import** allows importing static members directly.
 ✔ **Package vs Module** – Packages organize classes, while modules organize packages.

-🚀 **This is a complete guide to Java Packages from scratch to advanced!**

-4o